isocpp/CppCoreGuidelines/CppCoreGuidelines.md

     };

 The compiler will flag the uninitialized `cm3` because it is a `const`, but it will not catch the lack of initialization of `m3`.
-Usially, a rare spurious member initialization is worth the absence of errors from lack of initialization and often an optimizer can elimitate a redundant initialization (e.g., an initialization that occurs immediately before a assignment).
+Usually, a rare spurious member initialization is worth the absence of errors from lack of initialization and often an optimizer can eliminate a redundant initialization (e.g., an initialization that occurs immediately before an assignment).

 ##### Note